 ~ The ALS Association North Carolina Chapter supports the multidisciplinary ALS centers in North Carolina, where people battling ALS receive the best possible care from an entire team of specialists.
 More than 90 percent of ALS patients in North Carolina attend one of these clinics.

-~ The North Carolina Chapter has provided more than $1 million over the last four years directly to families for help with in-home care, home modifications and more.
+~ The North Carolina Chapter has provided more than $1.2 million over the last five years directly to families for help with in-home care, home modifications and more.

 ~ The North Carolina Chapter loans wheelchairs and rollator walkers to families free of charge statewide, including power wheelchairs which can cost more than $30,000.

 ~ The ALS Association has helped generate more than $1 billion in government spending on ALS research since 1998.
 Last year, the Association organized nearly 500 meetings with Members of Congress, including meetings with representatives from all of the North Carolina Senate and House offices.

 It is our vision to create a world without ALS, and we will not stop until that vision has become a reality.